CivicDataLab/IDS-DRR-Assam-Risk-Model/Sources/FFS/README.md

 ## Project Directory:
 1. `scripts`: Contains codes to scrape data from FFS.
+    - `scraper.py`: To scrape data from CWC
+    - `transformer.py`: To calculate variables
 2. `data`: Contains all datasets used and produced for this source.